-You’ve likely heard of massively multiplayer online gaming.
-Games like World of Warcraft, Tera, Rift, and World of Tanks are extremely popular in the gaming community.
-But this idea of working with (or against) other people around the world, from the safety of your own home, has spread to fitness and exercise—and I for one think it is great.
+Like online gaming, the idea of working with (or against) other people around the world, from the safety of your own home, has spread to fitness and exercise.
+How can you benefit from it?

 If you are a serious cyclist or runner, dedicated to your performance goals, then you will likely find yourself riding, running, or lifting indoors at some point during the year.
 Traditionally, that has been a pretty boring affair that involves staring at a motivational poster on your wall while trying to drown out the sound of your own heavy breathing with some rocking tunes.
 But lately, there are a bunch of cool apps that certainly make your time on the trainer or the "dreadmill" both more productive and entertaining.